 The FEMA methodology is based on the complete loss of a fire station or hospital, but can be adapted for use in delays to emergency vehicles.
-However, applicants applying this methodology should take care not to assume unreasonably excessive delays to emergency services in the baseline scenario (for example, assuming an ambulance will wait the entire time for a passing train at crossing gates when another grade-separated crossing is available nearby will lead to overestimating the expected emergency service delay reduction).
-Further, applicants should carefully consider the size of the population assumed to be affected by such lapses in emergency services and should thoroughly justify and document the assumptions used in the analysis.
+However, applicants applying this methodology should take care not to assume unreasonably excessive delays to emergency services in the baseline scenario (for example, assuming an ambulance will wait the entire time for a passing train at crossing gates when another gradeseparated crossing is available nearby will lead to overestimating the expected emergency service delay reduction).
+Further, applicants should carefully consider the size of the population assumed to be affected by such lapses in emergency services and should thoroughly justify and document the assumptions used in the analysis, such as the location of the emergency service facilities in question as well as the location of affected populations.
 Finally, the methodology should not be used for situations where traffic may be congested, but emergency vehicles would be given priority access over other vehicles and thus likely be able to maintain service levels.